-Jason Gardiner Hair Transplant.
+Jason Gardiner Hair Transplant (posted 5 April 2014, updated).
 Dancing on Ice judge Jason Gardiner is one of the lucky guys in the world who can rock the bald look.
-He — like Bruce Willis, Yul Brynner, Vin Diesel, Mark Strong, and the hottie White House chef that is Sam Kass — looks sexy and shaggable even when he’s got no hair.
-Seriously, check him out as a hot baldie.
-Who wouldn’t want to shag that, huh?
+He — like Bruce Willis, Yul Brynner, Vin Diesel, Mark Strong, and the hottie White House chef that is Sam Kass — looks hot and shaggable even when he’s got no hair.

 He also looks great with hair though!
 So we don’t consider it unfortunate when he decided to cover up his hawt baldness.
 Check out these before and after Jason Gardiner Hair Transplant photos:

 Here’s Jason telling us why he decided to undergo a hair transplant surgery (via ok.co.uk): “I tried to embrace and live with being bald and everything.
 The ironic thing was that coming back here (in the UK, ed) and doing the fashion stuff and makeovers.
 That highlighted for me that I was never going to be able to change this look.
 I was forever bald and I started getting suffocated by that.
 I know that sounds crazy.
 Sometimes I do think, ‘I can’t believe I allowed it to affect me so much’.
 Then looking and researching and seeing that, you know, the technology has improved so much.”

 Some questions and answers on the Jason Gardiner hair transplant procedure that some of you might be interested in:

 Who is Jason’s hair doctor?
 His name is Dr Chris Ziering of The Hospital Group in London.
 Jason has this to say about him: “Dr Ziering is a genius!
 X Thank you I’m very happy with the results.”

 What hair transplant procedure did Jason go through?
 It’s Follicular Unit Transplantation or FUT.